LKBecker/ProfX/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-To get a local copy up and running follow these simple steps.
+To get a local copy up and running follow these simple steps:
+* install python v3.7 or later
+* clone repository
+* create a `config.py` with your local TelePath instance's commands, IP address, *et cetera*.
+See `example_config.py` for the required layout and data.

 ### Prerequisites
-* python 3.7 or later
+* Python v3.7 or later
 * matplotlib, for advanced features
-* a computer able to connecte to your target LIMS
+* a computer able to connecte to your target LIMS (many are intranet-only)

 <!-- USAGE EXAMPLES -->
 ## Usage
-Update `localisation.py` with your local TelePath instance's commands Use main.py to access commands.
+Use main.py to run commands.
 A CLI is planned for future release.

 <!-- ROADMAP -->
 ## Roadmap